Hannah Cockroft: Early years

 Cockroft was born on 30 July 1992 in Halifax, West Yorkshire.
 She had two cardiac arrests after birth which left her with permanent damage in numerous areas of her brain, resulting in weak hips, deformed feet and legs and mobility problems and affecting the fine motor skills in her hands.
-Her disability means she uses a wheelchair for long distances but she does have an ability to walk short distances.
+She is able to walk short distances but uses a wheelchair for long distances.

-Athletics career

-Cockroft competes on the track as a T34 athlete.

 Introduction to wheelchair racing

 After being turned away from sport throughout her primary education, Cockroft competed at secondary school in swimming, seated discus and wheelchair basketball.

 As a result of a silver medal performance in the seated discus at the UK School Games, she attended a British Paralympic Association talent day at Loughborough University in October 2007.
 Here, she was given her first opportunity to try an elite racing wheelchair by Dr Ian Thompson, husband of former wheelchair racer Tanni Grey-Thompson.

 Thompson went on to coach her for the first year of her career.
 In 2008 a dance academy she attended gave the proceeds from programme sales at its annual show to help her buy her own racing chair, but when it arrived, its made-to-measure set up was incorrect, so her father, a welder, modified the wheelchair to fit.
 After returning to the UK School Games that year, and taking gold in her first competitive 100 metres race, she was subsequently invited to join the Great Britain Paralympic Team shortly after the Beijing Paralympics.
-In 2009, Cockroft participated in her first ever road race; the London Mini Marathon, taking the Champion title in the girls 14–19 age group category.
+In 2009, Cockroft participated in her first ever road race, London Mini Marathon, taking the Champion title in the girls' 14–19 age group category.

+Career

 2010

 By 2010, Cockroft was being coached by Peter Eriksson, head Paralympic coach at UK Athletics.
 She again competed in the London Mini marathon, retaining her title as the female champion and at the Knowsley disability athletics challenge in May, she broke her first World Record in the T34 400 metres, recording a time of 65.51 seconds.
-Later that month, Cockroft sat her A-level exams, became prom Queen and broke seven more world records, all in the space of eight days.
-At the Aviva and UK Athletics Awards in December, Hannah received the Best British Paralympic Performance award for 2010.
+Later that month, Cockroft sat her A-level exams and broke seven more world records in the space of eight days.
+At the Aviva and UK Athletics Awards in December, she received the Best British Paralympic Performance award for 2010.